The Admin Interface

 In the left half of the page you can create a configuration for a remote database by specifying the

-configuration name, database engine, connection parameters and some characterization of the size and complexity
+configuration name, database engine, connection parameters and some characterization of the size

 of the remote database.
 Here we see this being specified for the example World